aCandidMind/codefortheplanet.org/README.md

 install a development package as well, it might be called `libpq-dev`.
 Full installation instructions can be found on the web for almost every imaginable combination.

+## Database Configuration & Setup

+If you intend to have non-default database names or authentication set things up in `config/database.yml`

+Run `rake db:setup` to let rails create the databases and run the migrations for you.

+As soon as there are some seeds in `db/seeds.rb` to bootstrap you with data, you can run `rake db:seed` to have it created.

 ## Running the test suite

 Nothing special